AI in Marketing: Tools, Strategies & Best Practices 2026

 3. Define escalation paths:

-- For sensitive issues (data protection, complaints, contract changes)
+- For sensitive topics (data protection, complaints, contract changes)

-- If the chatbot cannot resolve the request after two attempts
+- When the chatbot cannot solve the request after two attempts

 Voice assistants in customer service

-Use cases for Voice AI in the DACH region:
+Use scenarios for voice AI in the DACH region:

-- Telephone pre-qualification— AI answers calls, recognizes the request and forwards them to the correct department.
+- Telephone pre-qualification – AI answers calls, recognizes the concern and routes it to the right department

-- Status queries— Customers inquire about the status of their order or contract by telephone
+- Status inquiries – Customers ask by phone about the status of their order or job

-- After-hours support— AI assistant answers inquiries outside of business hours
+- After-hours support – The AI assistant answers inquiries outside business hours

 Data protection and compliance in the DACH region